openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The new Authorization Request parameter are defined to be used in conjunction with Response Mode `direct_post` as follows:

 `response_uri`:
-: the URI to which the Wallet MUST send the Authorization Response using an HTTPS POST request as defined by the Response Mode `direct_post`.
+: The URI to which the Wallet MUST send the Authorization Response using an HTTPS POST request as defined by the Response Mode `direct_post`.
+When this parameter is present, `redirect_uri` Request parameter MUST NOT be present.

+If `redirect_uri` request parameter is present when the Response Mode is `direct_post`, the Wallet MUST return an `invalid_request` Authorization Response error.

 The Response URI receives all parameters as defined by the respective Response Type.